Arvtesh/UnityFx.Async/README.md

 git submodule -q update --init
 ```
 ### Getting binaries
 The binaries are available as a [NuGet package](https://www.nuget.org/packages/UnityFx.Async).
 See [here](http://docs.nuget.org/docs/start-here/using-the-package-manager-console) for instructions on installing a package via nuget.
 One can also download them directly from [Github releases](https://github.com/Arvtesh/UnityFx.Async/releases).
-Unity3d users can import corresponding [Unity Asset Store package](https://assetstore.unity.com/packages/tools/asynchronous-operations-for-unity-96696) from the editor.
+Unity3d users can import corresponding [Unity Asset Store package](https://assetstore.unity.com/packages/tools/asynchronous-operations-for-unity-96696) using the editor.

 ## Understanding the concepts
-The below listed topics are just a quick summary of problems and the proposed solutions.
+The topics below are just a quick summary of problems and the proposed solutions.
 For more details on the topic please see useful links at the end of this document.
 ### Callback hell
 Getting notified of an asynchronous operation completion via callbacks is the most common (as well as low-level) approach.
 It is very simple and obvious at first glance:
 ```csharp